urakubo/UNI-EM/README.md

 	- Compatibility with both tensorflow1.X and 2.X.
 It now works also on NVIDIA Ampere GPUS (RTX30X0, etc.).
 	- Documents for FFNs.
 	- Bug fix.
-	- Caution: The model in TF1 is not consistent with that in TF2.
-The model in TF1 cannot be used for the training or inference in TF2.
+	- Caution: FFN model in TF1 is not consistent with that in TF2.
+The trained model using TF1 cannot be served for the further training or inference in TF2.

 2. Download one of sample EM/segmentation dojo folders from the following link, and unzip it:
    	- https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0